-This delightful walking tour visits all the major sights of the old city in a downhill fashion at a leisurely pace.
+This delightful walking tour visits all the major sights of the old city in a downhill fashion, and at a leisurely pace.
 Professional guides make sure that you gain a good understanding of the history and the everyday-life of this World Heritage Site.
 Activities, museums, nightlife and so on are also discussed for you to take full advantage of your stay.

-The tour starts from Place d'Armes, right at the heart of the old town, with a general introduction to the history of Quebec City.
-Then it continues onto Dufferin Terrace with a breathtaking view of the countryside, the St-Lawrence River, the Citadel and the famous Chateau Frontenac.
+The tour starts from Place d'Armes, right at the heart of the old town, with a general introduction to the history of Québec City.
+Then it continues onto Dufferin Terrace with a breathtaking view of the countryside, the St. Lawrence River, the Citadel and the famous Chateau Frontenac.

 Next you walk through the Governors' Garden, home to the Wolfe-Montcalm monument, resulting from the Battle of the Plains of Abraham (1759), where Canada changed hands.
-From then on, your walk follows the charming streets of the old town and including the hidden courtyard of the Old Bastion of the Mill to reach St-Louis Street.
+From then on, your walk follows the charming streets of the old town including the hidden courtyard of the Old Bastion of the Mill to reach Saint-Louis Street.

-The final destination is the oldest part of Quebec City: Place Royale and the quaint Notre-Dame-des-victoires church built in 1688.
+The final destination is the oldest part of Québec City: Place Royale and the quaint Notre-Dame-des-Victoires church built in 1688.
 At the foot of Diamond Cliff, with Chateau Frontenac towering above, the tour comes to an end.

 Experience it for yourself

 You can enjoy this activity as part of the suggested tour below, or we can weave it into a trip shaped entirely around you.